siggiskulason/edgeca/snap/README.md

 This early release is meant for evaluation only.
 It consists of two applications:
 - **edgeca** is the command line interface (CLI) application you will use to create CSRs and certificates
-- **edgecad** is a server which edgeca connects to.
+- **edgecad** is a background service which edgeca connects to.
 It is the core Ephemeral CA engine and signs the certificates

 The two parts communicate in a secure way using gRPC.